Hwaa: Critical reception

-Music critic, Kim Yunha called the song "crazy" a word she consistently used to describe it in a mixed way.
-In general, meaning "a state in which words and actions are different from ordinary people due to a mental abnormality, but also refers to a state of being devoted to one object to the extent of mental abnormalities."
+Music critic, Kim Yun-ha called the song "crazy"—meaning "a state in which words and actions are different from ordinary people due to a mental abnormality, but also refers to a state of being devoted to one object to the extent of mental abnormalities."
 She further explained that the song "breaks away from normal especially the latter madness is always a fascinating subject for creators who have to create something that has never been in the world."
 She deemed the group members as "extremely rare crazy female characters through K-pop, from releasing a charismatic debut song "Latata", [...] bizarre and grotesque horror drama "Put It Straight", [...] breaking down the line between good and bad in "Oh My God" that has long been considered as sacred to female idol, [...] gave themselves the crown of a Lion King instead of a queen [...]
 After giving a breath of fresh air with "Dumdi Dumdi" during the hot wind summer, (G)I-dle's "Hwaa" revives the fire of the path they have walk in, spreading the fire on the love that they sought as they sing a song of destruction and reincarnation."
 She trusted leader Soyeon's words that "(G)I-dle is a team that breaks stereotype", and concluded positively in her review, "(G)I-dle walks on as they break stereotypes.
 Crazy or not."

 Writing for Beats Per Minute, JT Early described "Hwaa" as it "feels like a winter dusk where the only warmth is from internal rage.
 The song is bittersweet, simultaneously acknowledging pain but also detailing a cold heart slowly thawing out giving an ultimate message of hope.
 Although the track ends abruptly, this is still a unique and affecting song that only echoes the loneliness and heartbreak many people are experiencing in our pandemic times."
-Another review from The Kraze magazine, Skye Sutton gave a rating of 9.5 out of 10 points, called the track "beautifully done and honestly it was a little unexpected" and praised them for the use of the traditional Korean instruments, choosing to use specific phrases in Korean that resemble the way of speaking from the period and the stylistic choices they make in regards to their music – "they made that is important is that they didn’t use any English lyrics, and the layering for the harmonies during the song made it sound more regal and enchanting."